Struggling with unpaid medical bills and worried about losing your house?

 A HELOC has two main phases: the draw and repayment periods.

-During this time, you can no longer withdraw money, and you must start making full payments, including both principal and interest, until the loan is paid off.
+You can withdraw money from your line of credit as needed.
+You might be required to make only interest payments during this time, although you can also pay down the principal. | After the draw period ends, you enter the repayment period.
+During this time, you can no longer withdraw money, and you must start making full payments, including both principal and interest, until the loan is paid off. |

-About 10 years10 to 20 years, depending on loan terms
+About 10 years | 10 to 20 years, depending on loan terms |

 Selling Your House for Cash to Relieve Medical Debt